 directory.
 The details about logged-in users and respective shutdown, reboot, and login times are also stored here.

-Let’s see how we can find out the last reboot time in Ubuntu.
+Let’s see how we can find out the last reboot date and time on your Ubuntu system.

 Using Last Command